Frequently Asked Questions

 The repository enables easy, quick, and reliable remote access to the university’s research and scholarly materials from one location: the World Wide Web, which fosters and encourages collaboration with colleagues, faculty and fellow students. top

-A community may be a group or an individual with an agreed upon focus, such as a college, an administrative unit, an individual department, a research grant team, or an interdisciplinary research center.
+A community is a group with an agreed upon focus, such as a college, an administrative unit, an individual department, a research grant team, or an interdisciplinary research center.
 There are only two common elements in Knowledge Bank communities.
 The first is that communities produce knowledge in a digital format that they wish to store, preserve and distribute.
 The second is that communities have an affiliation with OSU.
 Each community should be able to assign a coordinator who can work with library staff.
 Groups wishing to establish a Knowledge Bank community that do not fall into this definition will be considered on a case-by-case basis.
-A Knowledge Bank community/individual agrees to arrange for submission and description of content, make decisions about community and collection definitions, notify the Library of organizational changes affecting submissions, obtain copyright permission for items submitted, and decide upon a submission workflow for each collection. top
+A Knowledge Bank community agrees to arrange for submission and description of content, make decisions about community and collection definitions, notify the Library of organizational changes affecting submissions, obtain copyright permission for items submitted, and decide upon a submission workflow for each collection. top

 The Knowledge Bank foresees times when it may be necessary to remove items from the repository.
 Items are not actually removed, but are removed from view, preventing the loss of the historical record.
 All such transactions are traced in the form of a note in the <Description.provenance> field of the Dublin Core record.
 The content of the note is one of the following: "removed from view at request of the author", "removed from view at OSU's discretion", "removed from view at OSU Libraries' discretion" or "removed from view by legal order"